-- ♦ No political party funds shall be expended directly or indirectly in the aid of the nomination of any one person against another person of the same political party running in the primary election.
-In the general election, a party may specifically contribute to its candidate for office. - Filing the Campaign Finance Report: each state and county party committee must file a fully itemized Statement of Receipts and Expenditures within ten days after the general or special election. - The report must include all receipts and expenditures relating to campaign expenses, including all normal operating expenses from the time the report was filed for the previous general election to the filing deadline for the current general election.
-This means any financial party activity done in odd-numbered years must be recorded. - See previous section, "Campaign Finance Reporting," for details about receipts and expenditures.
-Exception: staff and postage expenses need not be reported. - Receipts and expenditures must be attributed to specific candidates if the receipts and expenditures can be specifically identified to that candidate to the exclusion of other candidates on the ticket.
-If a candidate is identified, the party committee must provide a copy of the report to the candidate. - The report must be signed by the chairman or an officer of the party designated by him.
+No political party funds shall be expended directly or indirectly in the aid of the nomination of any one person against another person of the same political party running in the primary election.
+In the general election, a party may specifically contribute to their party's candidate for office.

+★ Filing the campaign report: Each state and county party central committee must file a fully itemized Statement of Receipts and Expenditures report online using the Wyoming Campaign Finance Information

+System (WYCFIS) within ten days after the general or special election.
+The report must include all receipts and expenditures relating to campaign expenses, including all normal operating expenses from the time the report was filed for the previous general election to the filing deadline for the current general election.
+This means any financial party activity done in odd-numbered years must be recorded.

+- See previous section, "Candidate Finance Reporting," for details about receipts and expenditures.
+Exception: Staff and postage expenses need not be reported.
+Receipts and expenditures must be attributed to specific candidates if the receipts and expenditures can be specifically identified to that candidate to the exclusion of other candidates on the ticket.
+If a candidate is identified, the party committee must provide a copy of the report to the candidate. - ★ The report must be signed by the chairman or an officer of the party designated by the chair.